Your relationships have outgrown the system holding them.

 We focus on one thing: relationship systems for organizations that have outgrown tracking by memory.

-Different platforms, same patterns.
+Different platforms, same pattern.
 The relationships are always real, what was missing was a system built to hold them as the work grew.

 Not sure where your systems stand?